sevvandi/netseer_paper/paper/README.md

 This folder contains a Journal of Open Source Software (JOSS) submission for _Netseer_.

-The source code for _Netseer_ is available at:
+The source code for _Netseer_ can be obtained via:

 * [`../netseer-r`](../netseer-r/) contains the R implementation
 * [`../netseer-py`](../netseer-py/) contains the Python implementation